Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk.md

 In minecraft there is a class called `Chunk` in MCP and `WorldChunk` in Ornithe.
 Instances of these classes will be called "`Chunk` instances".

-In minecraft there is a [chunk hashmap](chunk-hashmap.md), which stores `Chunk` instances, and associates to each stored `Chunk` instance an x and z coordinate.
+In each dimension in minecraft there is a [chunk hashmap](chunk-hashmap.md), which stores `Chunk` instances, and associates to each stored `Chunk` instance an x and z coordinate.

-A chunk with chunk coordinates x and z is called *loaded* if the chunk hashmap in minecraft contains a `Chunk` instance with the same x and z coordinates as our chunk.
+In each dimension, a chunk with chunk coordinates x and z is called *loaded* if the chunk hashmap of the dimension contains a `Chunk` instance with the same x and z coordinates as the chunk.
 Otherwise the chunk is called *unloaded*.

 # Chunks in View Distance